Animal Care Services Per Diem Rates

 *All rates now include PPE and sentinel program for rodents.

 **If investigators are willing and able to share IVC racks with other investigators, there will not be a dedicated room charge, only per diem.
 If an investigator requests a dedicatied room, then a room charge plus der diem will be charged.

-The ESB-AF facility is operated by Animal Care Services (ACS).
-ACS resides in the Vice President for Research’s Administrative Unit.
+The Experimental Sciences Building-Animal Facility (ESB-AF) is operated by the Animal Care Services (ACS) department, which operates within the Vice President for Research’s (VPR) Administrative Unit.
 The ESB-AF is operated as a conventional laboratory animal facility, or as an animal Biosafety Level (BSL) 2, or 3 facility.
-Each increasing increment of Biosafety requires additional safeguards and costs.
+Each of these increasing increments of Biosafety, however, requires additional safeguards and costs.

-By laboratory animals we mean any vertebrate used in teaching or research.
-This includes rodents, and any small or medium-sized animal that the facility can accommodate safely.
-Non-animal research that involves Biosafety containment will be considered if the space is available.
+By laboratory animals we mean any vertebrate animal used in demonstration, teaching or research.
+This includes rodents, and any small to medium-sized animal that the facility can safely accommodate.

-Any animal research conducted in the ESB-AF must first be approved by the Institutional Animal Care and Use Committee, the Institutional Biosafety Committee (IBC), and by the Director of Animal Care Services.
+Any animal research conducted in the ESB-AF must first be approved by the Institutional Animal Care and Use Committee (IACUC), the Institutional Biosafety Committee (IBC), and by the Director of Animal Care Services.
 Additional approvals may be required as appropriate for the type of space use anticipated.

 Priority for animal research in the ESB-AF is, in the following order:

-Investigators may use the laboratory spaces as non-dedicated spaces at no charge.
-Investigators must decontaminate each work space after each use.
-If investigators require specialized equipment or a dedicated laboratory non-animal space, then a negotiated charge for that space will apply.
+Investigators may use the procedure spaces as non-dedicated spaces at no charge, however, Investigators must decontaminate each work space after each use.
+If investigators require specialized equipment or a dedicated procedure/laboratory non-animal space, then a negotiated charge for that space will apply.